carloskiron/processManager/README.md

 * resources/application-prod.properties  (Production)
 * resources/application-unitTest.properties (Test cases).

+It's highly recommended to use ENV variables to set up sensitive information like connection strings and API keys.

 **Security**

 Authentication was implemented using Amazon Cognito.
 It should be configured using the settings below: